harric17/harric17.github.io/index.md

 ---
 ## Dataset Continued
 In this analysis only the variables "days", "status", and "sex" are used.
 The Shiny app regroups "status" so that levels 2 and 3 are recoded to 0 and considered censored events.
-Here a summary of the sex variable:
+Here a summary of the sex variable which is used for stratification:

 ```r
 table(melanom$sex)